awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ASGettingNotifications.md

-# Getting SNS Notifications When Your Auto Scaling Group Scales<a name="ASGettingNotifications"></a>
+# Getting Amazon SNS Notifications When Your Auto Scaling Group Scales<a name="ASGettingNotifications"></a>

-When you use Amazon EC2 Auto Scaling to scale your applications automatically, it is useful to know when Amazon EC2 Auto Scaling is launching or terminating the EC2 instances in your Auto Scaling group\.
+It is useful to know when Amazon EC2 Auto Scaling is launching or terminating the EC2 instances in your Auto Scaling group\.
 Amazon SNS coordinates and manages the delivery or sending of notifications to subscribing clients or endpoints\.
 You can configure Amazon EC2 Auto Scaling to send an SNS notification whenever your Auto Scaling group scales\.

- Amazon SNS can deliver notifications as HTTP or HTTPS POST, email \(SMTP, either plain\-text or in JSON format\), or as a message posted to an Amazon SQS queue\.
-For more information, see [What Is Amazon SNS](http://docs.aws.amazon.com/sns/latest/dg/) in the *Amazon Simple Notification Service Developer Guide*\.
+ Amazon SNS can deliver notifications as HTTP or HTTPS POST, email \(SMTP, either plaintext or in JSON format\), or as a message posted to an Amazon SQS queue\.
+For more information, see [What Is Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/) in the *Amazon Simple Notification Service Developer Guide*\.

 For example, if you configure your Auto Scaling group to use the `autoscaling: EC2_INSTANCE_TERMINATE` notification type, and your Auto Scaling group terminates an instance, it sends an email notification\.
 This email contains the details of the terminated instance, such as the instance ID and the reason that the instance was terminated\.